Southease: Historical record

 The village first appears in the historical record when King Edgar granted the manor of Southease (including Southease parish, 38 hides, a church and part of South Heighton) to Hyde Abbey.
 It was granted to the abbey again by King Æthelred in 996.
 The church dates from the year 966.
+The village is noted in the Domesday Book of 1086 as comprising 60 households, a significant settlement at the time.
+Included in the listing are ploughlands, meadows and a church.

 Village history is closely linked with the Ouse and Lewes Levels.
 In the 11th to 13th centuries drainage of the river allowed more crops to be grown, but subsequent flooding led to more reliance on fishing.
 At the time of the Domesday Book a thriving community was in place and the village appears to have been the biggest herring fishery in the district, having been assessed for 38,500 herring while Brighton had a mere 4,000.
 Until 1623 the steward of Southease manor recorded that the tenants were customarily given six good herrings at Lent (four if they came across the river from the manorial outlier of Heighton), as if herrings were still easily obtained in a village that is now stranded four miles from the sea.

 Telscombe and Southease villages must once have been one community, with Telscombe as an outlier of the mother settlement of Southease.
 Telscombe peasants always shared common rights with Southease over their brooklands, and the two manors were both owned by Winchester's Hyde Abbey for nearly 600 years from Saxon times until the Reformation.

 After the Dissolution of the Monasteries, the manor probably remained in possession of the king, and in 1546 one John Kerne was appointed bailiff and collector of the manors of Southease, Telscombe and Heighton.
 There was never a manor house in Southease as it was always owned by absentee landlords.

 In the 16th century the manor passed to the Sackville family: it was held by Thomas Sackville, his widow Cicely and their grandson Robert.